bwdeleeuw/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3.png)

-The average number of steps per day and the median of the number of steps per day are:
+The mean number of steps per day and the median of the number of steps per day are:

 ```r